66HEX/actix-postgres-api/README.md

 - Secure password storage using bcrypt with cost factor
 - Designed with performance and scalability in mind

+## Architecture

+The application follows a layered architecture:

+1. **Handlers Layer** - HTTP request handling and response formatting
+2. **Services Layer** - Business logic and validation
+3. **Repository Layer** - Data access and persistence
+4. **Models Layer** - Data structures and serialization/deserialization

+This separation of concerns makes the codebase more maintainable and testable.

 ## Future Development

 - ✅ Authentication (implemented)